ONE FOR THE ANGELS

 Narrator: Rod Serling

 From now on I’ll be including Trigger Warnings before I do the episode since some of them can have more intense scenes that readers might want to be warned about ahead of time.
-Since many of them are major plot points I will white them out so just highlight to see, for instance, in this episode: A little girl gets hit by a car and it shows her unconscious in bed.
-There are also a lot of references to Death and him possibly taking a child.
-End Spoiler
+Since many of them are major plot points I will hide them under a spoiler tag.
+For instance, in this episode:

 Street scene, summer, the present.
 Man on the sidewalk named Lou Bookman.
 Age: 60ish.
 Occupation: Pitchman.
 Lou Bookman, a fixture of the summer.A rather minor component to a hot July.
 A nondescript, commonplace little man whose life is a treadmill built out of sidewalks, and, in just a moment, Lou Bookman will have to concern himself with survival.
 Because, as of 3:00 this hot July afternoon, he’ll be stalked by Mr. Death.